aksaeri/site-aisafety-aus/content/_index.md

       text: |-
         <br>

-        Learn about AI risks and safety through two 8 week courses designed by [BlueDot Impact](https://aisafetyfundamentals.com/), and coordinated by Australians.
+        Learn about AI Alignment and/or Governance in an 8 week course designed by [BlueDot Impact](https://aisafetyfundamentals.com/), and coordinated by Australians.
         <br>
       cta:
         label: Express interest